Back to the blog

 • A pawn or two

-Yet with only three minor pieces, he executes a forced mate.
-It’s a literal checkmate with bishop and two knights—almost a magical composition.
+But with a mere three minor pieces he has pulled off forced mate.
+It’s not only a literal checkmate with bishop and two knights—almost a magical composition.

 1. Qxf7+!!
 Kd8